workOnCarrier/ProgrammingLab/AccGrind/Readme.md

 The core is responsible for text handling and passing on the user input to the plugin.
 The plugin implements the desired functionality.
 For remote actions, agent in the target machine is a sensible design.
+For each plugin loaded, the logging is for the file 'plugin-name.log' -- how do I get it?